 Set: Three of a kind of the same rank, two of which are hole cards.

-Shootout: Type of poker tournament played like an SNG, where only one or two players survive a table and move to the next round of play.
+Shootout: A type of poker tournament played like an SNG, where only one or two players survive a table and move to the next round of play.

-Shot clock: Clock that counts down the amount of time a player has to act or risk their hand being automatically folded.
+Shot clock: A clock that counts down the amount of time a player has to act or risk their hand being automatically folded.

 Showdown: The action of showing hands when two players remain to contend for a pot after all betting rounds end.

-Splash: A discouraged action by players who throws chips into the pot to create disorganization.
+Splash: A discouraged action by players who throw chips into the pot to create disorganization.

 String bet: A motion to bet more chips after already betting, illegal in most poker rooms.

 Tournament: An event with a set buy-in for everyone that plays to a winner, in which players must compete until they are eliminated or win and cannot cash out until payouts are implemented for the top finishers.
-See also: the two main types of poker tournaments.
+Tournaments can include many types of poker other than Texas Hold’em.

 Trips: Three of a kind of the same rank, only one of which is a hole card.